Aelandris is designed around the concept of roleplaying-first (RPF). This means

 We also recognize that many people will be new to the idea of roleplaying, or to

 the nuances of playing via text.
-Aelandris is meant to be a welcoming place to
+Aelandris is intended to be a welcoming place

 your best, and if you are experienced we ask you to help and encourage those who